IBM/ansible-power-aix-oracle/README.md

       pkgtype: "python"
 ```

+On AIX 7.3 use demo_bootstrap_dnf.yml from ibm.power_aix collection for configuring dnf and python.
+dnf and python will be available at /usr/opt/freeware/bin

 b)	Prepare ansible.cfg, inventory files for playbook execution. "p227n241" is AIX managed host  mentioned in inventory file.
 Update the "roles_path" to power-aix collection roles directory.

 ```